The German Luftwaffe is a major user of the Phantom, being supplied with 88 RF-4E unarmed reconnaissance aircraft and 175 F-4F fighter-bombers.

 Back in 1960, McDonnell had entered a single-seat version of the Phantom in the IFX fighter contest.
 The US government promised that the winning design would be exported in substantial numbers to America's overseas allies, and attracted several competing designs.
 However, this contest was won by the Northrop F-5E, and the concept of a single-seat Phantom was quietly abandoned.
 The idea of a single-seat Phantom was revived in 1971 when a proposal designated F-4E(F) and was submitted to the West German government to satisfy their requirement for an interim MRCA substitute.
 The F-4E(F) basically a stripped-down F-4E which was to have dispensed with Sparrow capability and was to have had a simplified and less expensive electronics suite.
 The West German government was sufficiently impressed by the proposal that they declared the F-4E(F) the winner of the contest, beating out such competitors as the Dassault Mirage F.1 and the Lockheed CL-1200 Lancer.

 However, before the F-4E(F) could enter production, the West German government changed its mind and decided instead to purchase a more straightforward two-seat cost-reduced adaptation of the F-4E.
 The designation F-4F was assigned to the project.
 The F-4F emerged as a lighter and simpler F-4E which was significantly cheaper and incorporated major components that were manufactured in Germany.
 An important simplification introduced by the F-4F was the elimination of Sparrow missile capability.
+The aircraft was equpped with air-combat maneuvering leading-edge slats and had a higher thrust-to-weight ratio.

 175 examples of the F-4F were ordered by the West German government.
 The first F-4F took off on its maiden flight on May 18, 1973.
 The 175 F-4Fs were assigned the Luftwaffe serials 3701/3875 (and for contract management purposes were also given the USAF serials 72-1111/1285).
 Major components were manufactured in Germany by MBB and by VFW-Fokker.
 The J79-MTU-17A engines were built under license from General Electric by Motoren-und-Turbinenen-Union Munchen GmBH.